-The site will be open to members of SWAAG and the public.
+The site will be open to members of SWAAG, the public, and specifically identified students and staff from the University of Newcastle upon Tyne Archaeology Department.
 There are no fees for participation in this Project

-Children under 18 years of age are welcome on the site and to participate in the activities providing they are at all times accompanied by a responsible adult.
+Children over 13 years of age but under 18 years of age are welcome on the site and to participate in the activities providing they are at all times accompanied by a responsible adult.
 The SWAAG policy regarding minors is on the SWAAG web site, will be available on site and must be signed by the responsible adult before starting work.

-The site will be open from 5th to 19th July and the normal working hours will be from 9.30am to 4pm, daily.
+The site will be open from 10th to 24th July and the normal working hours will be from 9.30am to 4pm, daily.

-All participants and visitors to the site must sign in on arrival and notify the Welfare Co-ordinator and the SA of their presence.
+All participants and visitors to the site must sign in on arrival and notify the Welfare Co-ordinator, the SA (if on site) otherwise the PM of their presence.
 All participants and visitors must sign out on departure.
-The Welfare Co-ordinator and the SA will wear high visibility vests to help identification.
+The Welfare Co-ordinator, the PM and the SA will wear high visibility vests to help identification.